Keeganw3/News-Explosion-Fork/README.md

 ## Credits
 * My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
 * My lecturer Simen Daehlin helped me to better write my code to solve a couple of problems I had run into.
-* The people from Slack who answered my questions when I needed them to.
 * Code institute for the classes, sources, and tutors that they provided me.
-* The people at student support who tried to help me for several hours.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/

 ## Content